victorcocuz/FEDN-Evaluate-News/README.md

-# Project Instructions
+# FEDN-Evaluate-News-Articles

-This repo is your starter code for the project.
-It is the same as the starter code we began with in lesson 2.
-Install and configure Webpack just as we did in the course.
-Feel free to refer to the course repo as you build this one, and remember to make frequent commits and to create and merge branches as necessary!
+## Overview

-The goal of this project is to give you practice with:
+This is the fourth project part of the Front End Developer nanodegree Udacity.
+The aims of this project are to practice with:
 - Setting up Webpack
 - Sass styles
 - Webpack Loaders and Plugins